Ancient furniture: Wood

-Common Woods
+Common woods

-Acacia was one of the most common woods used to make furniture in the Ancient Near East.
+Acacia was one of the most common woods used to make furniture in the ancient Near East.
 Egypt primarily imported it from Nubia.
 This wood was not unique to Nubia, it existed throughout much of the Middle East.
 Acacia was not the only common wood in Egypt.
-Cypress wood, Lebanese Cedar, Cedrus libanotica, and Cedrus Atlantica were all common and popular woods in Ancient Egypt.
-Cedar Wood had a variety of different ways to be cultivated.
-Lebanese cedar and Cedrus Libanotica were all imported from Syria.
-Cedrus Atlantica was imported from Lebanon and the Atlas Mountains.
+Cypress wood, Lebanese cedar, Cedrus libanotica, and Cedrus atlantica were all common and popular woods in ancient Egypt.
+Cedar wood had a variety of different ways to be cultivated.
+Lebanese cedar and Cedrus libanotica were all imported from Syria.
+Cedrus atlantica was imported from Lebanon and the Atlas Mountains.
 Some cedar wood was grown in Egypt.
-This wood was unlike other woods in the sense that it was desired by the Ancient Egyptians because of its pleasant smell, rather than its usage in craftsmanship.
+This wood was unlike other woods in the sense that it was desired by the ancient Egyptians because of its pleasant smell, rather than its usage in craftsmanship.
 This does not mean it was useless.
 It could be used to make monumental doors, ship masts, structural beams, furniture, and statues.
-Some pieces of Cedar measured as long as 30 cubits.
+Some pieces of cedar measured as long as 30 cubits.
 Cypress wood became popular in Egypt quickly.
 It was already widespread by the Predynastic Period.
-Short planks of wood were used in Ancient Egpyt.
+Short planks of wood were used in ancient Egypt.
 They needed to be left to dry before being used to avoid problems that might arise from the contraction of the wood.
 Ash wood was a wood was used to make furniture which was supposed to last an eternity.
 Ash wood was utilized due to the fact that it was perishable.
 Making it last a long time.
 This wood was used for rounded designs, as was suited for carving.
-Other goods were produced using Ash wood.
+Other goods were produced using ash wood.
 Such as handles, joinery, coverings, carving projects, bows, arrows, and small furniture.
-To construct boxes, furniture, musical instruments, knives, bows, and arrows Sycamore wood was used.
-Small furniture and delicate objects was created using Olive Wood.
-Olive wood was also one of the most common types in Ancient Egypt.
-Chariot wheels, spokes, dowels and joints were created using Tamarisk.
+To construct boxes, furniture, musical instruments, knives, bows, and arrows sycamore wood was used.
+Small furniture and delicate objects were created using olive wood.
+Olive wood was also one of the most common types in ancient Egypt.
+Chariot wheels, spokes, dowels and joints were created using tamarisk.
 Dowels, inserts, roof shingles, ladder rungs, or veneer was made using Turkey Oak.
 When this wood was used to make curved elements, it would be heated and bent.
 Sometimes carpenters would use naturally curved pieces of wood would be used.
-Turkey Oak grew around Thebes.
+Turkey oak grew around Thebes.
 This wood was valued by the Egyptians.
 An inscription from the time of Thutmose III, called it "one of the good, sweet woods of god's land."
 Dowels, boat parts, and plywood coffins were made of Sidder.
 Beds, tables, and other kinds of furniture, joints, inserts, and support parts were made of Persea wood.
 This wood was cultivated by the Egyptians through sustenance.
 Elm wood was mostly used to make chariots.
 It was imported to Egypt from the Balkans, Turkey, and Iran.
-Dom palm was the preferred kind of palm in Ancient Egypt.
+Dom palm was the preferred kind of palm in ancient Egypt.
 This was due to its hardness and compactness.